 - 1. Call 9-911. - 2.
 Call Campus Security at 443-8888.
 If possible, provide the Security Guard with the following information: - a.
-Location of incident; - b.
+Location of incident: - b.
 Name of person; - c.
 Name, location and phone number of person(s) to be notified; and - d.
 Description of the injury or illness. - 3.
 Call the Math & Science Division Office 443-8805 or 443-8806. - 4.
-After the ambulance has transported the person from the scene, complete the Incident Report found at http://www.dacc.edu/documents/incident_report.php.
+After the ambulance has transported the person from the scene, complete the Illness, Injury & Accident Report found on the Employee Resources page in SharePoint.
 This form must be submitted within 24 hours of the incident.

 If an accident is clearly a minor injury, call Security 443-8888.
-An Incident Report must be completed by the involved parties within 24 hours.
+An Injury & Accident Report found on the Employee Resources page in SharePoint must be completed by the involved parties within 24 hours.